JensKapitza/build-FreeFileSync-on-raspberry-pi/README.md

 #define MAX_SFTP_READ_SIZE 30000
 ```

-### 4.2 Update makefile to use GTK3 instead of GTK2
+### 4.2 Update FreeFileSync/Source/Makefile to use GTK3 instead of GTK2
 As mentioned previously, use of GTK3 can result in poor UI experience, see thread at:
 https://freefilesync.org/forum/viewtopic.php?t=7660